William Dougal Christie: Works

 In 1839 he produced a work advocating the secret ballot, republished with additions in 1872 as The Ballot, and Corruption and Expenditure at Elections.
 In the Introductory Note on the ballot, he sketched the earlier parliamentary history from his own perspective: George Grote had introduced a motion on it in 1833, and up to 1839 there had been increasing support, with Thomas Babington Macaulay arguing on its side.
 Henry George Ward took up the cause in 1842, when Grote no longer was an MP.
 James Mill and Fonblanque were supporters in print; William Empson and John Allen were encouraging about the initial essay of 1839.
 Only Sydney Smith's witty barbs are mentioned on the other side of the argument.

 Christie revisited his diplomatic career in Notes on Brazilian Questions (1865).
 In retirement, he concentrated on the history and literature of the seventeenth century.
 He had in 1859 edited a volume of original documents illustrating the life of Anthony Ashley Cooper, 1st Earl of Shaftesbury up to 1660, and in 1871 he published a complete if partisan biography, largely based on the posthumous papers of Shaftesbury and John Locke, and other manuscripts.
 He wrote a memoir of John Dryden, prefixed to his edition published in the Globe series (1870).
 In 1874 Christie edited the correspondence of Sir Joseph Williamson, Charles II's secretary of state, for the Camden Society.

 Christie became involved in a personal controversy with Abraham Hayward, who had attacked the memory of John Stuart Mill; it included a now-mysterious incident in the whist room of the Athenaeum Club in May 1873.
 Christie wrote to vindicate Mill, who had contacted him in 1867 over the secret ballot; the debate was cut short by his death.

 Family

-He married Mary Grant, a neighbour and friend of Anthony Trollope, and the eldest daughter of Colonel (later Major-General) James Grant, CB.
-They had at least 3 sons and 3 daughters, including the novelist Mary Elizabeth Christie (1847–1906).
+Christie married Mary Grant, a neighbour and friend of Anthony Trollope, and the eldest daughter of Colonel (later Major-General) James Grant, CB.
+They had three sons and three daughters.
+His widow died on 25 April 1908 at Kingston House, Kew, London, aged 89.

+By 1875, the house at 32 Dorset Square was occupied by the Rev. Marmaduke Edmonstone Browne.
+In a court case of 1876 George Robert Francis Christie gave his address as Kingston House.